jbakse/site_builder/content/text/index.md

 Creativity can be expressed in many mediums, but—perhaps as a consequence of the Turing Test using verbal communication—artificial creativity is often explored in the context of natural-language text generation.
 This chapter introduces three common and accessible text generation tactics: string templating, Markov chains, and context-free grammars.

 These techniques focus on **syntax**—the patterns and structure of language—without much concern for **semantics**—the underlying meaning expressed.
-They tend to result in somewhat gramatical but mostly nonesensical.
+They tend to result in text that is somewhat gramatical but mostly nonesensical.
 Natural-language processing and natural-language generation are areas of active research with numerous sub-fields including automatic summarization, translation, question answering, and sentiment analysis.
 Much of this research is focused on semantics, knowledge, and understanding and often approaches these problems with machine learning.

 ### Generating other Media via Text